MaterializeInc/terraform-provider-materialize/docs/resources/cluster.md

 - `enabled` (Boolean) Enable scheduling to refresh the cluster.
 - `hydration_time_estimate` (String) Estimated time to hydrate the cluster during refresh.
 - `rehydration_time_estimate` (String, Deprecated) Estimated time to rehydrate the cluster during refresh.
+This field is deprecated and will be removed in a future release.
+Use `hydration_time_estimate` instead.

 ## Import